agungsptr/node-clean/README.md

    ```sh
    make seed
    ```
-6. Now you can run this project
+6. Now you can run this project, this project running on port 7000 in your local
    ```sh
    yarn dev
    ```